-Many are familiar with the dishes in your neck of the woods that pair well with Port and Douro wines, but probably few are knowledgeable ast to the types of traditional foods that the Portuguese (especially the Douro locals) like to have with their wine.
+Many are familiar with the dishes in your neck of the woods that pair well with Port and Douro wines, but probably few are knowledgeable as to the types of traditional foods that the Portuguese (especially the Douro locals) like to have with their wine.
 So allow us to offer some suggestions.

-These are foods that you can easily find at most local restaurants, cafés, markets and grocers, along with the Portuguese names so you won’t need a translator.
+These are foods that you can easily find at most local restaurants, cafés, markets, and grocers, along with the Portuguese names so you won’t need a translator.

 One of the lesser-known styles of wines of the region, Douro whites tend to be drier, smoother and richer than the coastal white wines of the south, trading light citrus notes for abundant floral and mineral ones.
 Fuller-bodied age-worthy whites usually spend some time in oak, taking on a golden color with rich tropical fruit flavors.
 Douro whites are typically produced from a blend of native Gouveio, Viosinho, Rabigato and Malvasia Fina varietals.

 Young Douro whites are great with grilled fish dishes.
 Try a robalo grelhado (grilled chilean seabass) accompanied by a light salada mista (mixed salad).
 Shellfish also pairs well, such as sapateira (stone crab) mexilhões (mussels) and ameijoas (clams).
 You can find plenty of these foods when dining in the city of Porto, the gateway to Douro.

 Mature Douro whites are nice with light bacalhau (saltcod) dishes, such as bacalhau cozido com grão (boiled saltcod with chickpeas) or bacalhau assado (roasted saltcod) as well as light frango (chicken) and coelho (rabbit) dishes paired with white sauces.
 Try our Braised Portuguese Rabbit Recipe and our Boiled Saltcod with Chickpeas Recipe.